Marvel Studios / The Walt Disney Company

 So, when I criticize the first episode of She-Hulk: Attorney at Law and when I praise the first episode of She-Hulk: Attorney at Law, it is based on those types of things on both sides.
 I’ll leave all that other stuff to everyone else.

 I’m going to start with the praise.
 I loved pretty much everything with The Hulk in this first episode!
 I am a big Hulk fan from the comics and whenever he is on the screen doing his thing, I’m usually engaged.
-My love and appreciation for The Hulk resulted in me enjoying 2008’s The Incredible Hulk film far more than most people did, and right out the gate here, I loved how often She-Hulk: Attorney at Law called back to that film.
-There were so many little things that reminded me of the things that happened in that movie!
+My love and appreciation for The Hulk resulted in me enjoying 2008’s The Incredible Hulk film far more than most people did, and right out the gate here, I loved how often She-Hulk: Attorney at Law called back to that movie.
+There were so many little things that reminded me of the things that happened in that film!
 The way Bruce’s blood spilled into Jennifer’s open wound reminded me of Banner’s blood spilling into an open wound on the head of Tim Blake Nelson’s Samuel Sterns.
 She-Hulk’s Hulk-Clap and the way it emitted a sort of sonic boom that rattled Smart Hulk reminded me of the Stark cannons that William Hurt’s General Ross used against The Hulk.
 Smart Hulk championing spandex to Jen was a callback to the film, as it was in that movie that Edward Norton’s Banner was seen adopting spandex.
-I just thought it was cool to see a movie that has been so largely ignored and that I still appreciate, get referenced as part of Bruce’s past and identity.
-And on top of all of that, we know we are getting Emil Blonsky in this show as well!
+I just thought it was cool to see a movie that had been so largely ignored and that I still appreciated, get referenced as part of Bruce’s past and identity.

 I furthermore thought Mark Ruffalo had tremendous chemistry with Tatiana Maslany.
 They had a real brother-and-sister type of relationship that made them believable as family members.
 I enjoyed the way that they joked around with each other and even when they were at odds, the strong chemistry between the two made it work.

 As for Tatiana Maslany herself, I thought she delivered a good performance in her introductory episode.
 She was strong-willed, defiant, and a little snarky, and those kinds of things can make a character unlikable, but she did a really good job walking the line and coming across as confidant as opposed to arrogant.
 I also thought that she was funny and with this show being a comedy, that’s an important thing, and she pulled it off well!
-I will say that I thought Tatiana shined a little brighter as She-Hulk than she did as Jennifer, and that does give me some concern moving forward, as I expect based on what I’ve heard about this show that we are going to get much more Jen than we are She-Hulk.
-This is not intended to be a huge knock on her though.
+I will say that I thought Tatiana shined a little brighter as She-Hulk than she did as Jennifer, but this is not intended to be a huge knock on her.
 To be fair, I generally feel the same way about Bruce Banner and The Hulk.
 I’d rather have The Hulk.

 Now, on to the things that I didn’t like.
 I’m going to start with the CGI.
-It’s not great.
+It wasn’t not great.
 It didn’t look good in the first trailer, then it looked a little better in the second trailer.
 Here, it looked okay sometimes and at others, it looked awful.

-When She-Hulk is kind of just standing there, I think she looks great!
+When She-Hulk is kind of just standing there, I think she looked great!
 I like the general design of the character.
-It’s her movements that look off.
+It’s her movements that looked off.
 The Hulk-clap scene in particular looked far too awkward and cartoony, but really, any time that She-Hulk was actively moving, it just didn’t look realistic.
 I try really hard to take things like this as they are as a viewer, but I was taken out of it a couple of times despite my best efforts not to be.
-While I believe this will be improved upon significantly when she crosses over into the movies, it may make for a tough watch as the series goes forward.

 From there, I was not a fan of the courtroom fight between Jen and Titania.
-I think we saw far too little of Titania to properly judge Jameela Jamil, but the first impression wasn’t great.
+I think we saw far too little of Titania to properly judge Jameela Jamil in this first episode, but the first impression wasn’t great.
 She didn’t come across as a formidable foe for the bailiffs, much less She-Hulk.
 I get that Jen needed to come across as strong here, but Titania just seemed goofy in this scene; that kick in particular just looked godawful.
 This was just bad choreography and not filmed very well.

 Marvel Entertainment / The Walt Disney Company